The Positive Policy Example of Sweden, Finland, Denmark and Norway

 About Andrew Scott

-Dr Andrew Scott is Associate Professor in Politics and Policy at Deakin University, Melbourne.
+Dr Andrew Scott is Professor of Politics and Policy at Deakin University, Melbourne.
 He is the author of four previous books and numerous book chapters and articles on aspects of politics, policy and history; frequently involving international comparisons.
 For several years Andrew has been researching English-speaking nations’ past interest in – and achievable lessons which they can learn and apply today from – the policy achievements of the Nordic European nations.

 For media inquiries, please contact our Marketing Coordinator, Sarah Cannon.